Horizon-bound objects: Kerr--Vaidya solutions: Rindler Horizons for Kerr--Vaidya black holes

 Finally, we make a further substitution

 which also implies that

 Substituting these relations into \eqref{kv2}, we obtain

-This shows that the separatrix of a Kerr--Vaidya black hole, determined by \eqref{sep9}, coincides with the Rindler horizon of the Kerr--Vaidya metric.
-In Ref.~\cite{DS:23} it was shown that the location of the Rindler horizon plays a crucial role in determining the temperature of Hawking radiation in particular classes of dynamical spacetimes.
-This surface is also the null surface whose parameter rate of area change is constant.
+This shows that the separatrix of a Kerr--Vaidya black hole, determined by \eqref{sep9}, coincides with the Rindler horizon of the Kerr--Vaidya metric. {The temperature associated with the uniformly accelerating Rindler observer can be written as

+which is the temperature of the corresponding Kerr--Vaidya spacetime.
+This procedure for calculating the Hawking temperature, however, is valid only in the quasistatic limit.
+Ref.~\cite{DS:23} contains arguments detailing how the temperature associated with the metric~\eqref{eq62} can be extracted.} The Rindler horizon is also the null surface whose parameter rate of area change is constant.
 To see this, consider the second derivative $d^2 A/d\tau^2$, where $A= 4\pi (r^2+a^2)$ is the surface area along a set of outgoing null rays, using the parametrization $\tau= v$ for null geodesics.
 The radial null vector for which $d^2 A/dv^2=0$ coincides with that of Eq.~\eqref{sep9} up to order ${\cal O} (M')$.
 It remains to be seen whether this notion of horizon can play a useful role in generalizing the laws of black hole mechanics to a dynamical setting, where the degeneracy of different horizons is usually absent.